ccrawford4/quote-app/README.md

 # quote-app
 This repoisotry contains the configuration files necessary to deploy a simple quote application on AWS Elastic Kubernetes Service (EKS) using an AWS Elastic Load Balancer (ELB) with 3 replica servers.
-Each time you refresh the page, the application generates a random unique quote.
+Each time you refresh the page, the application generates a random unique quote. **The live URL has been suspended for cost purposes.
+This project will be migrated to AWS Lambda to reduce costs**.

 ## Prerequisites